piyushsinha24/my-blogs-backup/cl3dkxrko0bgjx2nv6u98gi12.md

 ## Optimizing Performance in React Apps - I

 Building web apps is a fun thing to do but if we also invest some time thinking about the performance, it's a cherry on top.
 Everyone hates a sluggish interface.
-In this series, we'll go through some of the tips and tricks to build a optimal interface.
+In this series, we'll go through some of the tips and tricks to build an optimal interface.

 ## Unnecessary Re-renders